 Find Jade Jewelry at F. Silverman Jewelers

-From bangles and earrings to pendants and rings, jade would make a glorious addition to any jewelry box.
+From jade earrings, jade necklaces, to jade rings, jade would make a glorious addition to any jewelry box.
 F. Silverman Jewelers has been providing Bergen County with fine jewelry for decades and has the selection and expertise needed to help you find the ideal jade piece for your collection.
-Visit our showroom in Woodcliff Lake today to learn more about jade jewelry.
+Visit our showroom in Woodcliff Lake today to learn more about jade jewelry or contact us.